AnthonyN1/Automoji/contributing.md

 * Two (2) newlines separate ```__init__```, ```cog_check``` and ```cog_command_error```, and any new commands.
 For all other cases, one (1) newline is used.
 * For new commands, the ```name``` attribute should be camel-cased, while the function should be snake-cased.
 * Try to use function annotations for function parameters as much as possible, except for the ```self``` parameter.
-* Construct a docstring for command functions, since these get shown through the ```!help``` command.
-See ```user_emojis.py``` for examples.
-* Be smart with commenting your code.
-Don't over-do it, but at least include a comment for an independent code chunk.
 * For any command that doesn't respond to a user, add ```await self.bot.bot_react(ctx.message)``` to the end of the function.
 This makes Automoji react to the command message with :robot:.
 * An exception handler must be present for every command added, even if the handler doesn't catch any specific exception.
 This code segment should be present in all exception handlers:
 ```